Maria Guarnaschelli

 Maria Guarnaschelli (née Maria Albano DiBenedetto; April 18, 1941 – February 6, 2021) was an American cookbook editor and publisher.
 In a career spanning five decades she worked with and groomed popular food authors including Rose Levy Beranbaum, Rick Bayless, Julie Sahni, Fuchsia Dunlop, J. Kenji López-Alt, and Judy Rodgers.
 Some of the notable cookbooks published by her included Classical Indian Cooking, All New All Purpose Joy of Cooking, The Food Lab, The Zuni Cafe Cookbook, and The Cake Bible.
 Her works were noted to have contributed to a change in how cookbooks were produced, and also credited with introducing American households and chefs to international cuisines beyond just European cuisines.

 Early life

-Maria Guarnaschelli was born as on April 18, 1941, in Brookline, Massachusetts, to Horita Alice (née Peabody) and George DiBenedetto.
-Her father was a refrigerator salesperson and her mother was a homemaker.
+Maria Guarnaschelli was born on April 18, 1941, in Brookline, Massachusetts, to Horatia Alice (née Peabody) and George DiBenedetto.
+Her father was a refrigerator salesperson, and her mother was a homemaker.

 She studied at the Emmanuel College in Boston, and went on to complete her master's degree from Yale University majoring in Russian literature.